nfdi4plants/nfdi4plants.github.io/src/content/pages/annotated-research-context/assays.md

 Assay data files, as well as protocols, must be placed in a subdirectory individually.

-We advise you to use SWATE for completing the study and assay metadata files, as it assists you in following the [annotation principles](http://www.nfdi4plants.org/AnnotationPrinciples/ "Annotation Principles") and comes along with a broad range of prepared templates.
+We advise you to use Swate for completing the study and assay metadata files, as it assists you in following the [annotation principles](http://www.nfdi4plants.org/AnnotationPrinciples/ "Annotation Principles") and comes along with a broad range of prepared templates.